raksul/app-mesh-example/README.md

 $ make update
 ```

-This will build a new docker image, pushes it to ECS, then creates a new ECS service, wait for the new service to be stable, then switches tran
+This will build a new docker image, pushes it to ECS, then creates a new ECS service, wait for the new service to be stable, then switches traffic from old instances to new instances.

+At one point you'll see something like this:
 ```bash:Terminal 2
 Waiting for ECS Service to be in RUNNING state...
 Tasks are starting (0/2)...